Rich Minimalists in a Needy World

 - wearing only black, white, and gray clothing

-- eating only beans, rice, fruit, and vegetables and drinking only water and green tea
+- eating only beans, rice, fruit, and vegetables and drinking only water and herbal tea

 Sure, you might experiment by doing any or all of these things in order to learn more about yourself or to help you change your consumer habits, but you can be a minimalist without setting these limits.

 One of the definitions of minimalism I like comes from Cait Flanders, author of The Year of Less.* She describes it as "the mindset that helps you recognize what adds value to your life, so you can let go of what doesn't."
 That applies not only to physical items, but to all areas, including health and diet, work, hobbies, relationships, goals, technology, etc. There are no rules or requirements, but rather a challenge to be intentional about what you will emphasize in your life, and what you will minimize.